Rome tours - Florence tours - Pisa tours - Milano tours

 SUGGESTIONS:

-Take water, camera & sun cream; wear comfortable shoes.
+Take water, camera & sun cream.
 In low season warmer clothing may be required!

 THIS TOUR WILL OPERATE RAIN OR SHINE, SO BE PREPARED FOR ALL WEATHER CONDITIONS.